ERIE CANALWAY TRAIL:

 Route 787 Path; 1.1 miles

 Schuyler Flatts Cultural Park Loop Trail; ¾ miles

-Difficulty: Mohawk-Hudson Bikeway Northern Section; Moderate.
+Difficulty: Mohawk-Hudson Bikeway Northern Section; Easy to Moderate.
 Mostly paved trail with some on-road detours.
 Mainly flat except for a hilly section and a steep detour section.

-Mohawk-Hudson Bikeway Central Section; Easy.
-On-road section, CYCLE TRACK and paved path.
+Mohawk-Hudson Bikeway Central Section; Easy-Moderate.
+CYCLE TRACK and paved path.
+On-road section.

 Mohawk-Hudson Bikeway Southern Section; Easy.
 Paved, flat trail.

 Albany South End Connector; I haven't checked it out yet.